When it comes to Cloudways vs. SiteGround, I have used both.

 Here is Cloudways’ article describing the difference (DigitalOcean + Vultr are most popular):

-If you do sign up for Cloudways, they posted an optimization video which covers are a few tweaks you can make in your Cloudways dashboard to make your site even faster.
-But the group is private and they didn’t post it to YouTube (it’s also 1 hour), so I listed the steps below.
+If you do sign up for Cloudways, they posted an optimizations which covers are a few tweaks you can make in your Cloudways dashboard to make your site faster.
+I listed the steps below.

 Step 1: Login to your Cloudways dashboard.